Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Appearance, attitude and behaviour

-On a naturist campsite, respect is above all a matter of attitude.
+On a naturist campsite, respect is a matter of attitude first and foremost.

 The following are expected: